Walter462/Sneakers/README.md

 # 1. Sneakers

-This is a  README for the educational problem project "Sneakers".
+This is a  README for the mock project "Sneakers".
 I am still learning and focus on develop the following skills:
 - problem solving
 - logical reasoning